Digital Signage is a Key Component at the University of Calgary

 Integrated with cutting-edge digital elements and designed to accommodate new technologies as they become available, the TFDL was built continuously support the campus community well into the future.
 However, after discovering that its multiple legacy digital signage software platforms couldn’t deliver the flexibility and functionality necessary to power its video walls and wayfinding stations, the Libraries and Cultural Resources department began searching for a single signage platform.
 The university sought a platform with powerful wayfinding capabilities, built-in integrations, the ability to show real-time space and computer availability, plus support unique, modular video wall configurations.

 By consolidating the majority of its digital signage applications under Poppulo’s platform, the TFDL was able to streamline its digital communications efforts and provide localized, relevant information on each of its screens.

 Using Poppulo’s software, the TFDL team created a comprehensive interactive directory that includes bus schedules, computer availability, an up-to-date event calendar and wayfinding capabilities.

 The library is now able to support unique video wall configurations, even displaying a giant Tetris game created by the Computer Sciences faculty on a 17ft tall modular video wall, advancing the TFDL’s reputation for innovative technological implementations.

-The Taylor Family Digital Library’s 60 kiosks, 9 video walls and 70 interactive study room signs now run on Poppulo’s software.
+The Taylor Family Digital Library’s 35 kiosks, five media walls, and 84 interactive meeting rooms now run on Poppulo’s software.

 The University of Calgary has been streamlining content management and enhancing the library’s digital communications capabilities ever since.